Greg-afk-max/TS-Framework/README.md

 ### Katalon Studio
 [Katalon Studio](https://www.katalon.com) is a free and complete automation testing solution for Web, Mobile, and API testing with modern methodologies (Data-Driven Testing, TDD/BDD, Page Object Model, etc.) as well as advanced integration (JIRA, qTest, Slack, CI, Katalon TestOps, etc.).
 Learn more about [Katalon Studio features](https://www.katalon.com/features/).

+In a complex Katalon framework, best practices include:

+Managing Global Variables and Profiles for environment-specific configurations.
+Using Custom Keywords for reusable browser actions.
+Leveraging Test Listeners for global setup and teardown.
+Employing modularized test steps to maintain scalability.
+Implementing error handling for robustness.
+This structure ensures that the framework is maintainable, scalable, and can handle dynamic testing needs.